AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

     $ npm install @alicloud/edgeroutine-cli -g
     ```

-    **Note:** The latest version of CLI is 2.0.0.
-After installation, you can run the `edgeroutine-cli -v` command line to query the version number.
-If you are a regular user, it is recommended that you upgrade to the latest version.
+    **Note:** The latest version of the EdgeRoutine CLI is 2.0.0.
+After the installation, you can run the `edgeroutine-cli -v` command to query the version number.
+We recommend that you upgrade your EdgeRoutine CLI to the latest version.

 2. Run the following command to create a code directory and change to the directory: